moshesham/Data-Science-Analytical-Handbook/Future_fetures.md

     *   *Action Items:* Deploy the handbook on a suitable platform (e.g., website, internal wiki).
     *   *Action Items:* Announce the launch of the handbook through appropriate channels.

 This detailed breakdown with assigned target dates provides a structured plan to complete the handbook by the end of the year.
-Remember to be flexible and adjust the timeline as needed based on progress and any unforeseen challenges.
+Remember to be flexible and adjust the timeline as needed based on progress and any

+*    **SQL to model and creaete mode similar examples:
+   *unforeseen challenges.
 Regular check-ins and progress tracking will be essential for staying on schedule.